haqpl/haqpl.github.io/_posts/2019-03-26-Communication-with-page-script-from-Firefox-extension.md

                 print("Waiting for Knoxss event: {}".format(str(text)))
                 time.sleep(0.5)
 ```
-JavaScript events are _asynchronous_ that's why we have to save the value with details of custom event in window handler and try to read it in loop.
+JavaScript events are _asynchronous_ that's why we have to save the value with details of custom event in window handler and try to read it in a loop.

+### Summary

+It might look trivial to experienced JavaScript programmer but for me it took a lot of trials and errors.
+From the security point of view modyfing extensions is not what should be done because _content scripts_ has access to all the web pages we browse.
+Moreover, we added critical function similar to `eval` thats why all the arguments should be escaped.